The Bitcoin Commons

 Friedrich Hayek's Austrian economics provides the competitive discovery mechanism that enables governance evolution rather than rigid design.

-What This Provides: Justification for avoiding central planning; competitive governance discovery; institutions evolve through market signals.
+What This Provides.
+Justification for avoiding central planning, competitive governance discovery, and institutions that evolve through market signals.

 Framework 3: Bitcoin - Cryptographic Enforcement